frozenbanana97/capuchin_geoanalysis/README.md

 ##### Windows

 Windows lacks some of the packages required so you'll have to download them manually, go to the `Windows Dependencies` folder at the top of this page and downlaod both the Fiona and GDAL files into the project directory.
 NOTE - these files are for a 64 bit version of Windows running Pyhon 3.10, if your system does not match this you should download the files yourself using instructions provided in [my documentation](https://github.com/frozenbanana97/documentation).

-<br> Now install them using the Python terminal running out of the directory the filesa re downloaded:
+Now install them using the Python terminal running out of the directory the filesa re downloaded:

 <br>
 (if you downloaded different versions make sure to use those file names)
 <br>